TimHanewich/Misc-Articles/Aletheia/Earnings-Call-KPIs-Now-Available/readme.md

 For each KPI in the response, data about the **subject**, **status**, and **value** will be provided in multiple formats:

-- **subject** - the plain text of the subject that was refered to during the call.
+- **subject** - the plain text of the subject that was referred to during the call.
 - **status** - code indicating the action/what happened to the subject.
     - **0** = "equals", "is", etc. For example, "revenue is $500,000."
     - **1** = "increased"
     - **2** = "decreased"
-    - **3** = "Is greater than", "surprassed", "exceeded", "passed", etc.
+    - **3** = "Is greater than", "surpassed", "exceeded", "passed", etc.
     - **4** = "Is less than", "fell below", "sunk below"
     - **5** = "produced", "generated", "created", "caused".
 For example, "iPad contributed $100M in revenue."
 - **value** - the dollar figure, percentage, quantity, that is mentioned.
 If a percentage is mentioned, it will be in a percentage format (i.e. 55% would be 0.55).